Yangtze River By The Hudson Bay

 Amending The Introduction to WLH <改写生命活水楼简介>

 Foremost, I am very grateful for this giant board posted adjacent to the WLH's original front entrance.
-The board's content sincerely acknowledges the origin of this building and speaks proudly of the history and accomplishment of this hospital over the past century.
+The board's content sincerely acknowledges the building's origins and proudly speaks of the hospital's history and accomplishments over the past century.
 Besides, I appreciate the attempt to be as accurate as possible despite the obvious loss of records and documentation over the years.

 With such discernment, I would like to amend some of these contents therein.
-While I am confident in my amended materials, some deserve further research and could stand corrected.
+While I am confident in my amended materials, some require further research and may need correction.

 The Hart Memorial College Building on the campus of Sichuan University, Chengdu, Sichuan (Courtesy of Dr. Z.-L. Soong)